Skip to content

 Congratulations!
 You now have a working Primitive app with:

-• Local-first data persistence
+• Local-first data storage with real-time sync

 • A Vue + TypeScript + Tailwind foundation